Holovin/tg-streams-notify/README.md

 | `env`                             | set `DEV` for output any errors only to console.
 Otherwise unhandled errors will be sended to tg admin chat                                                                                                                                                                                                                                                                                                                     |

 2. `npm install`
-3. `pm2 start ecosystem.config.js` (see: https://pm2.keymetrics.io/docs/usage/quick-start)
+3. `pm2 start ecosystem.config.cjs` (see: https://pm2.keymetrics.io/docs/usage/quick-start)